Farm between two forests rich in rare wildlife

 The Herries Family in front of a mountainous landscape

-The Herries family (pictured on a recent South Island holiday), from left: Eva, Billie, Dan and Luke.
+The Herries family, from left: Eva, Billie, Dan and Luke.
+Image credit: Supplied

 “I worked for DOC for 10 years, all around the country – Kaweka Forest Park, Fiordland, the Chatham Islands.
 My main area was managing invasive species.
 I learnt a lot about predator control as team leader for Boundary Stream Mainland Island,” he says.
 “While we were on the Chathams, friends managing the property left, so it was an opportunity to move into farm management.”